Table of Contents

 1. Mannequins offer a variety of options to suit your needs

 Mannequins come in many forms, materials, and sizes, which allow you to find the one that will give your jewelry piece a flattering fit.
 For instance, the linen design of this 3D Juvale Jewelry Headless Mannequin Bust can help bring out the natural color of your jewelry and give it a more natural look.
 Meanwhile, this black velvet jewelry bust display comes with a three-dimensional bust that can accentuate the beauty of your pendant necklace.
 Both of these bust forms come in different sizes, so you don’t have to worry if your necklaces are of different lengths.
 In fact, you can opt for an average jewelry bust form.
-It’ll be useful for any lengths of necklaces.
+It’ll be useful for any length of the necklace.

 When buying a mannequin, be careful in choosing a color.
 Colors can affect the quality of your jewelry photography.
-While black mannequins are commonly used in photography, opt for white or other neutral color forms as it can add quality-enhancing effects to your final photo.
+While black mannequins are commonly used in photography, opt for white or other neutral color forms as they can add quality-enhancing effects to your final photo.

-2. It’s the budget-conscious’ best friend
+2. It’s the budget-conscious best friend

 Unlike live models, you don’t have to spend an outrageous amount to buy a mannequin.
 Its price ranges from $40 to $600 depending on your chosen materials and forms.
 We checked the Etsy forum and discovered Morplan as one of the recommended mannequin stores if you’re in the UK.
 Morplan offers a wide range of mannequin choices from high-end to economy within the same price range.
-Its sophisticated looking mannequins are a good substitute for other mannequins that creep out some customers.
+Its sophisticated-looking mannequins are a good substitute for other mannequins that creep out some customers.
 If you’re worried about sizing, Morplan allows you to create your own mannequin form so you can be sure that the one you’ll have fits your needs.
 If you only need a mannequin for a day to finish photographing all your jewelry pieces, you can hire a mannequin from them for a lower price; however, if you regularly photograph jewelry pieces, buying one is more economical.

 3. It’s easy to work with; therefore not as time-consuming as live models